The last words my Grandpa spoke to me

 Then, in 2021, after much suffering and loss of the life and things and people in front of me, I remembered my Grandpa.
 I felt this strong sense that I should reach out to him.
 I remembered his kindness towards me and wanted to reconnect.
 But it had been a very long time, and I didn’t know where he lived anymore or how to contact him.
 So, I reached out to my Aunt to find out.
 She told me that he was in the hospital and gave me his cell phone number.

 When I called and heard his voice for the first time in over a decade, all the warmth and love of those summer days in Tennessee came rushing back.
 His voice was the same as I remembered, only feebler.
-Shakier.
-He didn’t know who I was at first, but when he realized, I could hear the joy and surprise in his voice.
+Older.
+He didn’t know who I was at first.
+When he realized, I could hear the joy and surprise in his voice.
 He asked me about my life and how I was.
 He told me he was in the hospital for a heart issue and that things weren’t looking great.
 He said he might be able to go home soon.
 I realized that the home he was referring to wasn’t the place I remembered and that my Grandma wouldn’t be there.
-Our brief call brimmed with joy and grief.
+Our brief call was full of joy and grief.

 We spoke a few more times over the following weeks.
 He would forget what we’d talked about, maybe that we’d spoken at all.
 His health was deteriorating.
 During our last conversation, he said something to me that I’ve held on to ever since.
 His heart was failing.
 He knew the end was near.
 He said: